trimble-oss/trimble-id-sdk-docs-for-net/README.md

 | Description | Provide a description for the application.  |

 5. Continue with completing the Configurations section.
 The fields that display depend on your selection in step 3.
-    - For Service Application
+    - For Service Application:
       Service Application Grant types - Only Client Credentials Grant displays.
-    - For Application
+    - For Application:

 | Field       | Description |
 | ----------- | ----------- |